TomBric/stratux-radar-display/README.md

    stratux-radar-display can run also directly on your stratux device.
 Connect the displays to the GPIO pins of the Stratux.
    Installation is only for expert users!
 To install the software perform the following steps:

   1. Connect your stratux to a network, e.g. by integrating into your WLAN: Logon as root on your stratux.
-Make a copy of the existing /etc/network/interfaces (e.g. cp /etc/network/interfaces /etc/network/interfaces.stratux) and modify /etc/network/interfaces, so that is looks like
+Make a copy of the existing /etc/network/interfaces (e.g. cp /etc/network/interfaces /etc/network/interfaces.stratux) and modify /etc/network/interfaces, so that it looks like
     ```

     auto lo
     iface lo inet loopback
     allow-hotplug eth0